-The Netherlands — Europe’s sixth largest economy — already has one of the most progressive tax systems in the world.
-The 52 percent top rate of income tax kicks in at €56,000 per year.
+The Netherlands — Europe’s sixth largest economy — has one of the most progressive tax systems in the world.
+The top income tax rate of 52 percent kicks in at €56,000 per year.

-The two parties command a comfortable majority in the lower house of parliament but not in the Senate where they need the support of other parties to make law.
+The two parties command a comfortable majority in the lower house of parliament but not in the Senate, where they need the support of other parties to make law.

-That leaves the Christian Democrats, the second largest party in the upper chamber, as a possible counterweight to the various left-wing parties that are interested in rewriting the tax code.
+That leaves the Christian Democrats as the only possible counterweight to the various left-wing parties that are interested in rewriting the tax code.

-High business taxes are seen as discouraging them from hiring.
-With unemployment as 7.2 percent — high by Dutch standards — and the economy expanding too slowly, left- and right-wing parties agree work needs to be made cheaper.
+High business taxes are seen as discouraging hiring.
+With unemployment as 7.2 percent — high by Dutch standards — and the economy expanding slowly, left- and right-wing parties agree work needs to be made cheaper.

 But they disagree where the burden should shift to.

-Labor wants to scrap tax credits for businesses, including the self-employed whom it tends to see as unfair competition for unionized labor.
+Labor wants to scrap tax credits for businesses, including the self-employed, whom it tends to see as unfair competition for unionized labor.

 The liberals would rather cut spending in order to finance tax relief for businesses and workers.